Sheep: Economic importance

 Sheep are an important part of the global agricultural economy.
-However, their once vital status has been largely replaced by other livestock species, especially the pig, chicken, and cow.
-China, Australia, India, and Iran have the largest modern flocks, and serve both local and exportation needs for wool and mutton.
-Other countries such as New Zealand have smaller flocks but retain a large international economic impact due to their export of sheep products.
-Sheep also play a major role in many local economies, which may be niche markets focused on organic or sustainable agriculture and local food customers.
+While historically of top importance and relevance, their status has been eclipsed in the 20th century by other livestock species, especially the pig, chicken, and cow.
+China, Australia, India, Nigeria, and Iran have the largest modern flocks, and serve both local and exportation needs for wool and mutton.
+Other countries such as New Zealand have smaller flocks by absolute size but are still a substantial portion of the local economy, with 10% of New Zealand's overall exports sheep-related.
+Sheep play a role in local economies, such as niche markets focused on organic or sustainable agriculture and local food customers.
 Especially in developing countries, such flocks may be a part of subsistence agriculture rather than a system of trade.
 Sheep themselves may be a medium of trade in barter economies.

 Wool supplied by Australian farmers to dealers (tonnes/quarter) has been in decline since 1990.

 Domestic sheep provide a wide array of raw materials.
-Wool was one of the first textiles, although in the late 20th century wool prices began to fall dramatically as the result of the popularity and cheap prices for synthetic fabrics.
-For many sheep owners, the cost of shearing is greater than the possible profit from the fleece, making subsisting on wool production alone practically impossible without farm subsidies.
-Fleeces are used as material in making alternative products such as wool insulation.
-In the 21st century, the sale of meat is the most profitable enterprise in the sheep industry, even though far less sheep meat is consumed than chicken, pork or beef.
+Wool was one of the first textiles and historically important for millennia.
+In the late 20th century, wool prices began to fall dramatically.
+This was the result of the popularity and cheap prices for synthetic fabrics reducing demand, as well as a growth in the size of flocks in China that supplied wool at low cost.
+For some sheep owners, the cost of shearing is greater than the profit from the fleece.
+Fleeces are used as material in making products such as wool insulation for buildings.
+In the 21st century, the sale of lamb and mutton meat is the most profitable enterprise in the sheep industry, although less sheep meat is consumed than chicken, pork, or beef.

 Sheepskin is likewise used for making clothes, footwear, rugs, and other products.
 Byproducts from the slaughter of sheep are also of value: sheep tallow can be used in candle and soap making, sheep bone and cartilage has been used to furnish carved items such as dice and buttons as well as rendered glue and gelatin.
-Sheep intestine can be formed into sausage casings, and lamb intestine has been formed into surgical sutures, as well as strings for musical instruments and tennis rackets.
+Sheep intestines can be formed into sausage.
+The intestine casing (wall), especially of lambs, has historically been used as catgut for surgical sutures, for stringing tennis rackets, and as strings for musical string instruments.
 Sheep droppings, which are high in cellulose, have even been sterilized and mixed with traditional pulp materials to make paper.
-Of all sheep byproducts, perhaps the most valuable is lanolin: the waterproof, fatty substance found naturally in sheep's wool and used as a base for innumerable cosmetics and other products.
+Lanolin, the waterproof, fatty substance found naturally in sheep's wool, is used as a base for cosmetics and as a lubricant in other products.